lavignes/az65/docs/src/cli.md

 az65 6502 code.asm > code.bin
 ```

-You can alternative use the `-o` option to pick an output file:
+You can alternatively use the `-o` option to pick an output file:

 ```sh
 az65 z80 code.asm -o code.bin